 CocoCay offers cabanas in several spots around the island, including Thrill Waterpark, Chill Island, Oasis Lagoon (the pool), and the Coco Beach Club.
 Prices vary, but start around $500 for the day and head up to $1,500+.

 For that price you get a private space for up to eight people (six at the Thrill Waterpark).
 The cabanas open-air, but are covered so you get some shade, complete with chaise lounges and a sofa.
 You also get your own waiter that can bring you food and drinks so you don’t even have to get up if you want to.

 One tip: The cabanas in the Thrill Waterpark and Coco Beach Club include admission.
 If you plan on visiting the waterpark or the club and getting a cabana, you can save a bundle by choosing this location.

 Want to get out on the water?
 There are kayaks available to rent on CocoCay.
 Head out to get a view of the island from the sea and get away from some of the crowds.

 You’ll find the kayaks on the Chill Island, the area to your left as you enter the island.
-No word on prices, but we’d expect to spend about $20 per kayak given the prices of other things on the island.
+Expect to spend about $20-40 per kayak.

 Get a Dramatic View of the Island From a Balloon